sgherro/Computer-Vision-Exercises/README.md

-# CV
+# Computer Vision
-Exercise from Computer Vision course by UniMoRe.
+Exercises from the Computer Vision course offered by UniMoRe.